Meatless Monday Challenge

 serving bowl with mushroom stew on wood table surrounded by flowers

-As an environmental scientist, I’m always looking for ways to make eco-friendly produce shine!
+Guided by my commitment to sustainability, I’m always looking for ways to make eco-friendly produce shine!
 Mushrooms are not only delicious but considered sustainable food.

 Green tip: Mushrooms have a relatively small environmental footprint as they take little water and energy to grow and emit little CO2.